Skip to main content

 Distributed accountability reduces individual decision-making power.

-How Growing Buying Committees Are Reshaping B2B Sales Cycles
+How Growing Committees Reshape Sales Cycles

 Traditional GTM models were built for a simpler time: generate leads, nurture, hand off to sales, and close.
 But modern buying is non-linear and consensus-driven.